placeforyiming/ICCVW21-LiDAR-Panoptic-Segmentation-TradiCV-Survey-of-Point-Cloud-Cluster/README.md

 ````
 It should keep updating the visualization figure output_example.png, and overwrite predicted labels in ./method_predictions/sequences/08/predictions/

-One can unzip 08 again if wants to run cluster algorithm again.
+One can unzip 08 again if wants to run the cluster algorithm again.

 Some parameters can be tuned in args parser.